 When I first began using essential oils, I rarely bought oil blends, preferring the freedom to choose which oils I diffuse from day-to-day.
 Because of that, I have tried many combinations of blends.
 The recipes I’m going to share with you today are among our very favorite.

 You can use oils from whichever company you prefer to make these essential oil blends.
-I buy from several companies, but my current favorite is Rocky Mountain Oils (formerly Native American Nutritionals).
-There are a couple of reasons I love this company, but at the top of the list are these three: the quality of the oils is outstanding, their website is a plethora of imformation about each oil, how they work, recommendations for dilution and information about 3rd party testing, and the cost is competitive (including always free shipping).
+I buy from several companies, but my current favorites include Plant Therapy and Rocky Mountain Oils.
+There are a couple of reasons I love these two companies, but at the top of the list are these three: the quality of the oils is outstanding, their websites are a plethora of information about each oil, how they work, recommendations for dilution and information about 3rd party testing, and the cost is competitive (including always free shipping).

 In my opinion, less is more when it comes to blending.
 So most of the recipes only contain 3-4 essential oils.
 And most contain at least one of the most popular oils on the market — peppermint, lavender, tea tree, and lemon.
 These are the oils I purchase regularly because I’m always running out.
 They are popular because they are extremely versatile.

 These blends are some I specifically use in my diffuser.
-My favorite diffuser is this dual mist diffuser.
-With my diffuser, the oils are mixed with distilled water and then diffused intermittently into the air (diffuse for 60 minutes, shut off for 60 minutes).
+My favorite diffuser is this one from Plant Therapy.
+With my diffuser, the oils are mixed with distilled water and then diffused intermittently into the air (diffuse for 30 minutes, shut off for 60 minutes).
 Be sure to follow the package instructions for yours.

 10 Simple Essential Oil Blends for Your Diffuser

 If you have children under the age of 10, be sure to read my post on Using Essential Oils Safely with Children.
 Not every blend below is created with children in mind, since my only child is 15.
 Easy substitutions can be made with child-safe oils if necessary.